 Notwithstanding the AIP's initial acceptance of the buyer's decision to reject certain production and payment of an indemnity, the insured must document to the AIP the ultimate disposition of the production on or before the sales closing date for the next crop year.
-If adequate documentation of the disposition of such production is not provided, it will be considered to be production accepted by the buyer.
+If the insured retains any insured production after this date, the AIP may defer this requirement until such a time as the production is disposed of.
+If adequate documentation of the disposition of such production is not provided by the applicable deadline, it will be considered to be production accepted by the buyer.
 Any indemnity previously paid will be recalculated.
 The insured must repay the amount of any over-paid indemnity determined as a result.

-Acceptable evidence of ultimate disposition is a bill of sale from a non-related third party that is not involved in the procurement of barley for malting purposes.
+Acceptable evidence of ultimate disposition is a bill of sale from a disinterested third party that is not involved in the procurement of barley for malting purposes.
 Said bill of sale must include the quantity sold and the amount paid for the production.
-Other acceptable evidence for APH purposes is described in the Crop Insurance Handbook.
+Other acceptable evidence for APH purposes is described in the CIH.